 \begin{proof} The diameter of $\CV_n$ is the longest line from any complex point on this circle to any complex point inside or on the circle.
-Hence, all complex points of $\I_n$ have a smaller distance to any complex point on $\CV_n$ than the diameter.
-By \eqref{E_cCoPembedding}, this relation is also valid between any complex points of $||\C^o(n,\CC_{\M})||$ and $\I_n$.
-Therefore, their distances are less than the diameter of $\CV_n$, which is $n$.
-Conversely, the distances between some complex point of $\C^o(n,\CC_{\M})$ and every complex point in $\E_n$ are greater than $n$, since $\E_n$ consists of complex points outside of the embedding circle $\CV_n$.
-This completes the proof. \end{proof}
+Hence, all complex points of $\I_n$ have a smaller distance to any complex point on $\CV_n$ than the diameter length.
+By \eqref{E_cCoPembedding}, this relation is also valid for any complex points of $||\C^o(n,\CC_{\M})||$ and $\I_n$.
+Therefore, their distances are less than the length of the diameter of $\CV_n$, which is $n$.
+On the other hand, the distances between some complex point of $||\C^o(n,\CC_{\M})||$ and some complex point in $\E_n$ are greater than $n$, since $\E_n$ consists of complex points outside of the embedding circle $\CV_n$ and the members of $\E_n$ are unbounded. \end{proof}

-\begin{corollary} For two non-empty cCoPs $\C^o(m,\CC_{\M})$ and $\C^o(n,\CC_{\M})$ with $m<n$, all distances between points of these sets are less than $n$, and some are greater than $m$. \end{corollary}
+\begin{corollary} For two non-empty cCoPs $\C^o(m,\CC_{\M})$ and $\C^o(n,\CC_{\M})$ with $m<n$, all distances between points of these sets are less than $n$.
+Furthermore, there are some points in these cCoPs whose mutual distances are greater than $m$. \end{corollary}

-\begin{definition} Since $\I_n,\E_n$ are defined in Definition \ref{D_embeddingCircle} as all complex points \textbf{inside} and \textbf{outside} of the embedding circle $\CV_n$, we call the points $z\in\I_n\cap\CC_{\M}$ \textbf{interior} points with respect to $\CV_n$ and denote the set of all such points as $\In{\CV_n}$.
-Correspondingly, we call the complex points $z\in\E_n\cap\CC_{\M}$ \textbf{exterior} points with respect to $\CV_n$ and denote the set of all these points as $\Ex{\CV_n}$.
+\begin{definition} Let $\I_n,\E_n$ be (as in definition \ref{D_embeddingCircle}) all complex points \emph{inside} and \emph{outside} the embedding circle $\CV_n$.
+We call the points $z\in\I_n\cap\CC_{\M}$ \emph{interior} points with respect to $\CV_n$ and denote the set of all such points by $\In{\CV_n}$.
+Similarly, we call the complex points $z\in\E_n\cap\CC_{\M}$ the \emph{exterior} points with respect to $\CV_n$ and denote the set of all these points by $\Ex{\CV_n}$.